 - Connecting with others.
 For a while now, I prefer my own company but that in itself can be injurious to health.
 No one is an island, it is not the way of things.
 Constantly connect with people.
 Of course, on a positive level.

 - Keeping it positive at all times.
 Look up, look ahead.
 Try as much as possible to take the positives out of every situation.
 This helps you to be balanced.
 I did a whole blog post on positive daily affirmations that you can read HERE to help you on this.

 - Getting enough sleep.
 For someone like me that has insomnia, this is not a small feat but I do and practice a number of things to make me get enough sleep.
 Sleep is good for the mind and is essential to have positive mental health.

 - Getting physically active.
 I have recently started exercising again and it is a good feeling.
 You always feel good after a very good workout session and its relevance to your mental health cannot be overemphasized.

 - Helping others.
 I cannot advocate for this enough.
 What the world need is love and one way you can show love is by helping others.
 This is one of those things you do that gives you a perpetual feeling of goodness deep inside of you.
 You know what translates to.
 Positive mental health.

 - Development of coping skills.
-One of the big culprit of mental disorder is stress and stress usually happens when we do not have coping skills to deal with things happening around us.
+One of the big culprits of mental disorder is stress and stress usually happens when we do not have coping skills to deal with things happening around us.
 Look for things that you can do, that will relieve you of stress.
 My blog post on Stress Management will give you great insight on how to manage stress and ultimately help you maintain positive mental health status.